Bulliby/Upload/comments_gif/README.md

 \_ The server accept **GIF** images and use only the *mime_content_type()* function for verify that the image is valid.
 If we put **PHP** code in comment of the GIF, like php is a template language, with a php extension, the GIF will be executed.

-\_ For insert comment in GIF file we use the following command :
+\_ For insert comments in GIF file we use the following command :

 ``gifsicle < spmUM.gif -- comment "`cat exploit.php`" > output.php``